 Snoring & Sleep Apnea

 Dr. Zemplenyi firmly believes that severe snoring, whether or not associated with sleep apnea, is a significant medical problem.
-Sadly however, medical insurance plans exclude surgery for severe snoring from covered services, unless the snoring is associated with documented obstructive sleep apnea.

 Thus, Dr. Zemplenyi approaches the evaluation of a patient with snoring with two important questions in mind: 1.
 Does the patient suffer “only” from snoring or is he/she likely to also have significant sleep apnea?
 2. Are the likely anatomical sites of obstruction at the level of the soft palate (retro-palatal), base of the tongue (retro-lingual) or combination of both?